 Caffeine stimulates the central nervous system and triggers the release of adrenaline, the “fight or flight” hormone.
 This increases heart rate, blood pressure, and respiratory rate, which can give you an energy boost, but may also result in jitters, anxiety, and nervousness in those sensitive to caffeine, according to the International Society of Sports Nutrition (ISSN)2.

-Synephrine, yohimbine, and hordenine are other stimulants included in some pre-workout products that could lead to jitters.
+Synephrine, yohimbine, and hordenine are other stimulants included in some pre-workout products that may also lead to jitters.
 If you have a low tolerance for stimulants, check out these stim-free pre-workout supplements.

 Tingling Sensation